 Most concerning, the plan offers no estimates of costs, which would surely run into the millions if not billions of dollars.

-And after all that, the plan admits that its 15 action items would only reduce the state’s GHG far less than the 80 percent targeted.
+And after all that, the plan admits that its 15 action items would only reduce the state’s GHG emissions by 21 percent, far less than the 80 percent targeted.

 Here’s the kicker: even if the 80 percent target is reached, the impacts would be minimal.